iamkirankumaryadav/NLP/Glossary.md

 2. **Neural Machine Translation (NMT):**
 - NMT employs RNNs or transformer architectures, to learn the mapping between source and target languages.
+- NMT uses deep learning to understand and translate text with human-like fluency.
+- These models are trained on large datasets to handle various languages and contexts.
+- Improves the ability to translate and maintain high translation quality.
 - NMT has shown significant improvements in translation quality compared to SMT.

 ### Examples of Machine Translation
 1. **Google Translate:**
 - One of the most widely used machine translation services.
-- Supports a vast number of languages and offers both text and speech real time translation.
+- Supports a vast number of languages and offers both text and speech real-time translation.

 2. **DeepL:**
 - Known for its high-quality translations, DeepL uses neural machine translation to provide accurate and fluent translations.